joakim/tent-share/README.md

 Having a separate post type for sharing opens up for a whole range of new apps and use cases.
 It also gives it a semantic meaning.
 Sharing some _thing_ is an action that is very different from sharing some _thoughts_ or participating in a discussion.

 That said, the relationship to `status` seems a bit tricky.
 One could `share` a `status` (which would be different from a repost), and a `status` post could reference a `share`.
-I'm not yet sure what the implications of this could be..
+Not yet sure what this could mean, or how to avoid any problems there.

 #### How would apps use this?